sebastian-mora/ruse_website/blogs/brainfuck-interpreter/index.md

 Notable for its extreme minimalism, the language consists of only eight simple commands, a data pointer and an instruction pointer.
 While it is fully Turing complete, it is not intended for practical use, but to challenge and amuse programmers.
 Brainfuck requires one to break commands into microscopic steps.
 ```

-To me brainfuck feel is a simple way to interface with a turning machine like system.
-From the descruotion there is all the items that we will need to implement in order to create a program in Go that can execute these type of instruction.
+To me brainfuck feel like a simple way to interface with a turning machine like system.
+From the description there is all the items that we will need to implement in Go that can execute these types of instruction.

-- 8 Instruction
+- 8 Instructions
 - Data pointer
 - Instruction Pointer
 - Memory

 To create an interpreter I followed some items I learned about when reading about compilers.
 First a lexer which will validate the syntax and convert the characters to tokenized values.
-Next, I will create a parser that will interpreter the tokens into an AST (abstract syntax tree).
+Next, a parser that will interpreter the tokens into an AST (abstract syntax tree).
 Honestly not sure if AST is the correct term for this, the "tree" is a linear set of instructions because the language does not have conditionals or assignments.
 Finally the "AST" will be used by the interpreter to execute the instruction set.

 ## Lexer

 The lexer was the easiest part to implement.
 A lexers job is take the raw string input and turn it into a flat list of operator types.
 For brainfuck I implemented a `Token` Type based on the language specifications.
-A token has an Enum and literal that represents the input.
+A token has an Enum and literal that represents the raw input.

 ```go
 package lexer